Mar 23, 2026 | 7 Minute Read

 Why Discovery-First Is a Technical Decision, Not a Process Preference

-When a client asks for a proposal covering Salesforce Sales Cloud, Marketing Cloud, and Data Cloud (CDP) simultaneously, the instinct is to treat it as one engagement and scope it accordingly — a single statement of work, a single timeline, a single team structure.
+When a client asks for a salesforce proposal covering Salesforce Sales Cloud, Marketing Cloud, and Data Cloud (CDP) simultaneously, the instinct is to treat it as one engagement and scope it accordingly — a single statement of work, a single timeline, a single team structure.

 This is a technical decision, not a project management preference.
 The architecture of what you're building dictates how you learn about it.